Malawi | Home

-For decades, Pact has been internationally regarded for its innovative capacity development approaches that help transform promising local nonprofits into powerhouses in health services, advocacy and other pursuits to improve their communities.
+For decades, Pact has been internationally regarded for its innovative capacity development approaches that help communities gain self-reliance and resilience.
+Pact’s work in Malawi is based on that tradition.

 Pact implements the Restoring Fisheries for Sustainable Livelihoods in Lake Malawi program, or REFRESH.
 The effort is conserving the freshwater biodiversity of Lake Malawi by restoring natural fisheries productivity and ensuring that aquatic habitats are healthy and well-managed, that endemic fish populations are self-sustaining, and that Lake Malawi fisheries are managed sustainably by 2024.